FREQUENTLY ASKED QUESTIONS

 Freedom Alliance is funded by private, voluntary contributions.
 The organization accepts no government grants of support.
 Donations to Freedom Alliance are deductible to the extent allowed by law.
 Each year, Freedom Alliance files a Federal Form 990 (financial statement) with the Internal Revenue Service (IRS) and submits to an annual, voluntary audit by a Certified Public Accounting (CPA) firm.
 The organization is governed by an independent Board of Directors.

-Freedom Alliance sponsors educational and charitable initiatives, under four main program areas: the Support Our Troops program, the Military Leadership Academy, the Scholarship Fund, and the Center for Sovereignty & Security.
+Freedom Alliance sponsors educational and charitable initiatives under three main program areas: the Support Our Troops program, the Scholarship Fund, and the Center for Sovereignty & Security.

-Through 2011, Freedom Alliance has awarded hundreds of scholarships totaling more than $5 million to college students who are the dependents of Soldiers, Sailors, Airmen, Guardsmen, or Marines who have been killed or permanently disabled in an operational mission or training accident.
-We awarded 167 individual student scholarships for the 2008 academic year; 201 individual student scholarships for the 2009 academic year; 225 individual student scholarships for the 2010 academic year; and 240 individual student scholarships for the 2011 academic year.
+Freedom Alliance has awarded hundreds of scholarships totaling more than $7 million to college students who are the dependents of Soldiers, Sailors, Airmen, Guardsmen, or Marines who have been killed or permanently disabled in an operational mission or training accident.
+We awarded 167 individual student scholarships for the 2008 academic year; 201 individual student scholarships for the 2009 academic year; 225 individual student scholarships for the 2010 academic year; 240 individual student scholarships for the 2011 academic year; and 268 for the 2012 academic year.

 Students are eligible if they are the dependent child of an active duty service member who was killed or permanently disabled (100% VA rating) in an operational mission or training accident, or who is currently certified as POW or MIA.
 The applicant must also be a senior in high school, a high school graduate, or enrolled in an institution of higher learning, including colleges, universities, or vocational or technical schools.